ortegahernandes/ScanBus-BR-Simulator-Modbus/README.md

 On Linux, simply extract the file and use it.

-### ATTENTION UBUNTU USERS:
-- Do not drag the file to the desktop; it will not work there.
-Use it in the download folder or any other folder.

 ### ATTENTION LINUX USERS:

+- This project includes a precompiled Linux binary (ELF).
+Because it is new and not widely downloaded, Chrome may warn that the file is uncommon.
+This is expected and does not indicate malware.
+The full source code is available in this repository.

 - The images and software were created using Linux Mint (Cinnamon or Xfce).
 Depending on the distro/theme or appearance, the items may appear distorted or even hidden on the sides.
 For example, in Xubuntu, the items are misaligned.

+### ATTENTION UBUNTU USERS:
+- Do not drag the file to the desktop; it will not work there.
+Use it in the download folder or any other folder.

 ### Note: on some operating systems Linux, it is necessary to install the GTK2 library: